gvwilson/btt/src/conflict/index.md

 takes time that could be invested in earning a higher grade.
 Teams will therefore usually stick together if they see that troublemakers are actually being dealt with.
+[%x reteam %] talks more about when, why, and how to re-form teams.

 <div class="callout" markdown="1">
 ### Who gets to keep the cat?

 If the instructor allows or requires teams to re-form partway through the project,